vixypoo/vixypoo/README.md

 ♡ i'm not interested in rps sorry

 ♡ if i don't know you, please don't be rude to me and expect me to treat you politely

+♡ ships are ok unless it's proship (& silbek, jamikali & any 3rd x 1st years for twst)